jesseseligman/smokator/README.md

+Note: This app was intended for use on mobile browsers.
+It looks best on a desktop if viewed in the development tools in the phone simulator.
+It works on android, however it does not render properly on IOS.
+It should work fine on IOS 10.

 ##What is it?
 Smokator is mobile web application that seeks to improve the process of acquiring cigarettes from strangers in a bar.